Our Story & The History of Sangiovese

 Vino Noceto Today

 On their nearly forty acres they now have twenty-five acres of grapes, almost all Sangiovese, five acres of olive trees, 200 lilac bushes, and two acres of walnut trees, each contributing revenue to the farm.
 Buildings include their 1887 renovated ranchhouse, winery and tasting room buildings, and several rustic barns and out-buildings.
-From only 110 cases of Sangiovese in its inaugural 1990 vintage, the winery now produces 10,000 cases of wine annually.
-This includes 6,000 cases of seven different Sangioveses, 2,000 cases of a lively Moscato blend called Frivolo, plus an old vine Zinfandel from the Original Grandpere Vineyard, Barbera, and Pinot Grigio.
-Then there's always the four grappas when you're needing a nightcap -- but that's another story!
+From only 110 cases of Sangiovese in its inaugural 1990 vintage, the winery now produces 8,000 cases of wine annually.
+This includes 5,000 cases of nine different Sangioveses, 1,500 cases of a lively Moscato blend called Frivolo, plus an old vine Zinfandel from the Original Grandpere Vineyard, Barbera, Aglianico, and Pinot Grigio.
+Then there's always some grappa when you're needing a nightcap -- but that's another story!

 The History of Sangiovese in California